alessiot/Histopathologic-Cancer-Detection/README.md

 Date: 04/28/2021

 Status: Need to explore/research stain normalization in pathology images.
 I expect this to improve significantly the CNN modeling approach.
+Also, I trained on my own laptop.
+I need to use more CPUs to experiment better.

 The data (and idea) for this project is available from Kaggle at https://www.kaggle.com/c/histopathologic-cancer-detection/data